 Synonyms: Laser Interferometer Gravitational-Wave Observatory

 Geometric object with a single dimension.
 A line can either be an independent one-dimensional space (in the abstract mathematical space where a space need not have three dimensions), or it can be embedded into a more general space, like a line drawn onto a piece of paper (i.e. a surface).

 State of matter in which the constituent atoms and molecules are bound to each other (in contrast with a gas, where there is hardly any binding), but so loosely that the matter cannot maintain any shape without external support: If you place a liquid into a container, its shape will adapt to that of the container (in contrast with a solid body, which will keep its shape, and in common with other fluids such as gas or plasma).

 The concept of LISA (Laser Interferometer Space Antenna), a space-based gravitational wave detector, has been studied jointly by the European and US space agencies ESA and NASA for 20 years.
-The planned interferometric gravitational wave detector should be composed of three satellites, positioned to form a triangle, with each side 1 million kilometre long.
+The planned interferometric gravitational wave detector should be composed of three satellites, positioned to form a triangle, with each side 2.5 million kilometers long.
 While called eLISA for some time, the project named LISA is expected to launch in 2034.

 Synonyms: Laser Interferometer Space Antenna

 LISA Pathfinder was a test mission of the European Space Agency ESA for the LISA mission.
 LISA Pathfinder demonstrated the functionality of crucial LISA technologies with which the first gravitational wave observatory in space will observe low-frequency gravitational waves.